 The North Tenmile Creek area is a forested creek corridor located west of the Town of Frisco.
 The area is 72 acres managed to protect and utilize the water supply.
 The land is owned by Denver Water and the Town.
 Frisco operates a water treatment plant on the site.
 Its topography ranges from level to sloping and it is bighorn sheep and elk habitat.
 No change to current status is anticipated.
 The area is bordered by I-70 to the east, the Eagles Nest WRNF area to the north and east, and Tenmile Canyon WRNF area to the south.

-Land Use: The Summit County zoning is A-1, agricultural, and the designated land use is open space/depispersed Recreation/wwater pelant opperations.
+The Summit County zoning is A-1, agricultural, and the designated land use is open space/dispersed recreation/water plant operations.
 The Town's water treatment facility is located in the area.
 A popular trail for hiking, skiing, and snowshoeing begins in the area.
 Development is discouraged west of I-70 and the recreational opportunities and natural environment should be maintained.

-Transportation: Access to the area is from the trailhead at the end of Frisco Main Street.
+Access to the area is from the trailhead at the end of Frisco Main Street.
 There is a paved road, closed to non-official vehicles, that leads to the water treatment facility.
-The Summit County Recpath is nearby and there is a nearby Summit Stage stop at the Woodbridge Inn.
-Utilities:
+The Summit County Recpath is nearby and there is a nearby Summit Stage stop at Woodbridge.

 The North Tenmile area is connected to phone and electricity lines at the water treatment facility.
 The area is not in the Frisco Water service area or included in the Frisco Sanitation District.

-Community Services: The area is in the SFEA response area.
+The area is in the SFEA response area.
 SFEA provides fire protection for the first 24 hours.
 The Summit County Sheriff's Office provides police protection with its Summit County Rescue Group servicing the backcountry areas.
-The rRescue gGroup would respond to calls from recreational users on the trail
+The rescue group would respond to calls from recreational users on the trail.

-Open Space, Parks and Recreation: North Tenmile Creek, a designated open space and recreation area, is a forested stream corridor with the popular North Tenmile Ttrail.
-The trail connects to the Eagles Nest Wilderness and the Gore Range Ttrail.
-The Frisco Trails Master plan proposes a connector trail to the Meadow Creek Ttrailhead.; expanding the trailhead parking area, and coordinating the parking area's maintenance between the Forest Service and the Town.
-Annexation Considerations: The area is a highly valuable recreation point of entry into the WRNF.
+North Tenmile Creek, a designated open space and recreation area, is a forested stream corridor with the popular North Tenmile Trail.
+The trail connects to the Eagles Nest Wilderness and the Gore Range Trail.
+The Frisco Trails Master plan proposes a connector trail to the Meadow Creek Trailhead. .

+The area is a highly valuable recreation point of entry into the WRNF.
 No change in land use is anticipated.
 Connecting to the water line is very feasible but the existing sewer lines only reach the interstate and extension would be costly.
-Frisco Police protection is largely infeasible, despite the proximity, due to the lack of roads in the area.
-The Summit County Rescue Group is better equipped Commented [KK11]: This was removed from the Trails Plan for some reason
+Frisco Police protection is largely infeasible, despite proximity, due to the lack of roads in the area.
+The Summit County Rescue Group is better equipped to service the backcountry areas.